philquist/philquist/README.md

 Music / Emerging Tech / AI

 - 💼 Agent / Investor
+- 👨🏾‍🏫 Board Member / Advisor: Forbes 30 Under 30 Board, MusiCares, Save The Music, Harlem Lacrosse
 - 🌱 Currently learning everything I can about coding and AI technologies
 - 💬 Open to any and all suggestions
 - 📫 How to reach me: [phil@philquist.com](mailto:phil@philquist.com)
-- ⚡ Fun facts: Member of 🇬🇭 National Lacrosse Team.
+- ⚡ Fun Facts: Member of 🇬🇭 National Lacrosse Team.
 Also play Ice Hockey.
 NYC Native.